wasmCloud/project-templates/actor/hello/README.md

 - You can change what contracts this actor claims in `wasmcloud.toml` and the `Makefile`.
 In the future this will just be in `wasmcloud.toml`.
 - You will then need to change the dependencies in `Cargo.toml` to import the interfaces for the contracts you want.
 Optionally delete the `wasmcloud-interface-httpserver` dep if you're not using that contract.
-- Finally change the `src/lib.rs` file, changing/deleting the current interface import and `impl` block, while adding a new import & `impl` for any contracts you added!
+- Finally, change the `src/lib.rs` file, changing/deleting the current interface import and `impl` block, while adding a new import & `impl` for any contracts you added!

 ### Using the included Github Actions

-If you store your source code on Github, we've gone ahead and included two actions: `build.yml` and `release.yml` under `.github/workflows`.
+The generated project include two GitHub actions: `build.yml` and `release.yml` under `.github/workflows`.
 The build action will automatically build, lint, and check formatting for your actor.
 The release action will automatically release a new version of your actor whenever code is pushed to `main`, or when you push a tag with the form `vX.Y.Z`.

 These actions require 3 secrets